Popular words in English. A list of basic English words for live communication. Greetings and farewells

 You made a serious mistake.– You made (made) a serious mistake.
 Also make may matter “to force someone to do something”:

-Pay attention to the fact that the verb of the verb cry no particle to.
+Please note that the verb is near the verb cry no particle to.

-Basically a verb can means physical ability, the ability to do something:
+Basically a verb can means physical ability, ability to do something:

 I can swim very well.– I can swim very well.